netdata/netdata/collectors/python.d.plugin/mongodb/README.md

 13. **Cache metrics** (WiredTiger):

     -   percentage of bytes currently in the cache (amount of space taken by cached data)
-    -   percantage of tracked dirty bytes in the cache (amount of space taken by dirty data)
+    -   percentage of tracked dirty bytes in the cache (amount of space taken by dirty data)

 14. **Pages evicted from cache** (WiredTiger):